arao761/Mental-Health-Detection/README.md

 - **Academic Data**: GPA, attendance, and number of extracurricular activities.
 - **Peer Interaction Data**: Number of friends, messages sent, and group activities participated.

-The goal is to use these diverse datasets to build a model that can predict specific outcomes (e.g., academic performance) by leveraging the strengths of different machine learning models.
+The goal is to use these diverse datasets to build a model that can predict early signs of mental health disorders by leveraging the strengths of different machine learning models.

 ## Dependencies